About Me

 Field Recording and Location Sound Recording

-3D / Binaural Audio Recording
+3D Sound Production / Binaural Audio Recording

 Voiceover Recording and Performance